ModellingWebLab/deployment/README.md

 Simply run `vagrant up` within the root folder of this repository.

-You may find the first run fails to reload nginx; running `vagrant provision` seems to fix this.
+You may find the first run fails to reload nginx and/or uwsgi; running `vagrant provision` again seems to fix this.
 I'm not sure why yet!

 You may need to edit some options in the `Vagrantfile` depending on how you have configured your local variables.